PanithanPenny/ITP-Dynamic-Web/assignment 01/readme.md

 * [ Glitch code ] (https://glitch.com/edit/#!/dw-capybara2)

 # HTML page
 * I used Glitch.
-The <body> contains all the content visible to the user.
+The body contains all the content visible to the user.
-We use <div> elements to define containers for various parts of the layout, such as a wrapper for centering the content and an image-container to hold the capybara images.
+I used div elements to define containers for various parts of the layout, such as a wrapper for centering the content and an image-container to hold the capybara images.

 # Deployment